How to Add Captions to a Screen Recording in Chrome (2026)

 Pick by the clip in front of you:

-- Public demo or tutorial → upload to YouTube, auto-caption, Duplicate and Edit, download the SRT.
+- Public demo or tutorial that needs a searchable transcript → upload to YouTube, auto-caption, Duplicate and Edit, download the SRT.

-- Autoplaying in a feed or Slack → burn the captions in so no missing CC toggle can hide them.
+- Autoplaying in a feed or Slack → captions rendered into the video, so no missing CC toggle can hide them.

 - You only need to watch it captioned → turn on Chrome Live Caption; it stays on-device.

-If your recordings need captions and some of them are too sensitive to upload, start by keeping the source local.
-SuperchargeCapture records the tab or screen to a file you own, free and with no account, so the captioning route stays your call rather than a recorder’s default.
+If your recordings need captions and some of them are too sensitive to upload, do the whole job locally.
+SuperchargeCapture records the tab or screen to a file you own and transcribes it with a model that ships inside the extension, free and with no account, so the audio never has to reach anyone’s server to become text.

 Frequently Asked Questions